wfbradley/snpko/README.md

 sudo snpko/install.sh
 ```

+Other Linux installs should be `foo` similar.

-This has also run this on a Mac laptop running High Sierra; in addition to
+For **Mac/OS X**:  This has run this on a Mac under High Sierra.
+In addition to
-the obvious differences (e.g., replace `sudo apt get` with OS X equivalents), `pip install`ing SNPknock did not work as such.
+the obvious install differences (e.g., replace `sudo apt get` with OS X equivalents), `pip install`ing SNPknock did not work as such.
 Instead,
 * git clone the SNPknock repo
 * Find the `setup.py` file, and
 * Replace line 49 as follows: